Arnold Bloch Leibler

-Arnold Bloch Leibler is an Australian law firm headquartered in Melbourne, Australia.
+Arnold Bloch Leibler is an Australian commercial law firm with offices in Melbourne and Sydney.
+They provide strategic legal and commercial advice to a diverse range of entrepreneurial Australian businesses, high-wealth individuals, private groups and international corporations.

+Arnold Bloch Leibler also has a dedicated pro bono practice providing advice on social, environmental and cultural issues to more than 150 charitable and not-for-profit organisations.

-The firm (including its predecessor firms) have been operating for around 70 years.
-Its head office is located in the Commercial Bank of Australia building, at 333 Collins St in Melbourne.
+The firm, being founded in 1953, has been operating for over 70 years.
+Its head office is located in the Commercial Bank of Australia building, at 333 Collins St in Melbourne, Victoria, Australia.

 The firm is highly ranked by Australian and global indexes in each of its practice areas.

-As of June 2023, the firm has 41 partners; including its sole senior partner Mark Leibler, and its managing partner Henry Lanzer AM.
+As of July 2026, the firm has 50 partners; including its sole senior partner Mark Leibler AC, and its managing partner Henry Lanzer AM.
 Its founding partner is Mark Leibler, a prominent member of Australian society.